ooleksyuk/CarND-Semantic-Segmentation/README.md

 This allowed me to add more variety to data set of images and improve road recognition in difficult places like shadows, bikes, sidewalks, road separators.

+Skip connections are found to improve the segmentation accuracy, as discussed by the authors in the original [paper](./papers/1411.4038.pdf).

+I used these resources to learn more about [weight initialization](http://cs231n.github.io/neural-networks-2/#init) and [regularization](http://cs231n.github.io/neural-networks-2/#reg).
+To study more about Semantic Segmentation, I am going to use this resource - [A 2017 Guide to Semantic Segmentation with Deep Learning](http://blog.qure.ai/notes/semantic-segmentation-deep-learning-review).

-I am looking into working on city scapes data, still awaiting account approval to download data set.
+I am looking into working on [cityscapes data](https://www.cityscapes-dataset.com/), still awaiting account approval to download data set.

 ### Setup
 ##### Frameworks and Packages